 Think a great festival website needs to be jaw-droppingly beautiful to capture people’s interest?
 Think again.
-You’ve only got a matter of seconds to attract a visitor’s attention before they leave — and the best way to do that is with clear communication.
+You’ve only got a matter of seconds to attract a visitor’s attention before they leave – and the best way to do that is with clear communication.
+(This is especially important for post-lockdown festivals because you’ll want to reassure your attendees that you’re doing everything you can to make it COVID-secure.)

 Make the most of your event’s images